-This way, all can be assured that provision is in place for pastoral care, occasional offices and Sunday worship.
+This way, all can be assured that provision is in place to cover your day-to-day ministry.
 Please inform the Area Dean and Archdeacon of these arrangements and who should be contacted in an emergency prior to your sabbatical.

 Where the spouse of the person planning a sabbatical is an ordained or a licensed lay minister working in the same parish, it is usually advisable for the spouse to step back from day-to-day involvement with ministry.
 In these cases, we recommend that wherever possible, sabbatical leave is taken together as a couple.
 Where the spouse has not been licensed or ordained long enough to qualify for a sabbatical, it may be possible to relax the guidelines.
+Please speak to your sabbatical advisor about this at the start of the process.

 Re-entering Ministry - How one returns to ministry after a lengthy time away is as important as planning the time away.
-Careful thought needs to be given to the first 2 weeks of your return to avoid immediately over-working and negating all the positive benefits of the sabbatical / study.
+Careful thought needs to be given to the first 2 weeks of your return to avoid immediately over-working and negating all the positive benefits of the sabbatical.
 You may wish to consider a phased return to full time working.

-On your return, it is often valuable to engage a work consultant or coach to enable any desired changes to your ministry or work pattern to be explored and implemented successfully.
-Details can be found on the CMD pages of the diocesan website.
+On your return, it might be valuable to engage a ministry accompanier to enable any desired changes to your ministry or work pattern to be explored and implemented successfully.
+Details can be found on the Ministry Accompaniment page in the CMD section of the diocesan website.